Skip to content

 A Claude authorization failed internal server error is a 500 returned during the login or OAuth handshake — not a rejected password.
 It usually means Anthropic's authentication backend briefly failed on their side, or your local session token is stale.
 Check status.claude.com first: if it's green, sign out and back in, clear cookies, or fall back to an API key.

-We run this site with Claude across the browser, the desktop app, and Claude Code daily, so we've hit this particular auth failure from every direction.
+We run this site with Claude across the browser, the desktop app, and Claude Code daily, so we've hit the Claude authorization failed internal server error from every direction.
 The message is alarming because it mixes two error classes — an auth failure and a server crash — into one line.
 Below is what it actually means, a thirty-second triage, and a fix table you can work top to bottom.
+This guide comes from doing it, not just reading about it — we worked through each step before writing it down.

 What the Claude authorization failed internal server error actually means